Cimpress/FulfillmentLocationNetCore/README.md

 A thin client library for Cimpress' Fulfillment Location service.

-Target platform: .NET Core 1.0.1
+Target platform: .NET Standard 1.3

 ## Support

-For any inquiries, we invite you to reach out to the Trdelnik Squad at TrdelnikSquad@cimpress.com
+For any inquiries, we invite you to reach out to the Trdelnik Squad at TrdelnikSquad@cimpress.com.